MathieuFortune/mathieufortune.github.io/_posts/2024-09-06-design-sprint.md

   {% include testimonial.html quote="Big shoutout to the decarb team for leading an impactful ideation session under a tight timeline and tackling such complex challenges.
 I've heard great feedback from both the science and customer support teams about this work.
 Well done!" author="Maria M., Director of Product" %}
 </div>

-While the Decarbonization team unfortunately dissolved shortly after the design sprint due to the Product Manager's departure, the impact of our work continued to resonate.
-I was reassigned to the "Measure" workstream, where I applied the insights and methodologies from this sprint to drive significant results over the next seven months:
+In the end, the company decided not to build the vertical.
+The sprint had produced a candidate roadmap, but it also gave leadership a grounded view of the investment required, and other business factors weighed against it.
+The team was dissolved shortly after, around the time our Product Manager left.
+I would rather run a one-week sprint that informs a no-go than spend two quarters building toward one.

+I moved to the "Measure" workstream and kept working the same way.
+Over the next seven months, that work contributed to:

 <div class="cs-stats wide">
-  {% include stat.html value="$750K" label="in newly signed contractual value" support="with my design efforts directly correlating to renewals and new customer contracts." %}
+  {% include stat.html value="$750K" label="client contract enabled" support="by designing ML and LLM-powered data workflows that turned large-scale financial datasets into audit-ready GHG reports." %}
-  {% include stat.html value="~450h" label="saved annually for the internal team" support="a 15% efficiency gain linked to my design efforts." %}
+  {% include stat.html value="15%" label="gain in data ingestion efficiency" support="along with a 20% cut in manual corrections for the internal team." %}
 </div>

 ## Lessons

-This experience reaffirmed my belief that Design Sprints are a powerful tool for focusing a team and generating meaningful solutions, even within tight constraints.
-But I learned that a tool like the Design Sprint is only effective when tailored to the unique needs of its participants.
-Drawing on years of experience with various design processes, I was able to quickly adapt this approach to fit our specific circumstances.
+Design Sprints work, but only when you reshape them for the people in the room.
+I have run enough design processes over the years to know which phases to keep and which to drop, and that judgment mattered more here than the method itself.

-{% include pullquote.html quote="Tools like the Design Sprint are only effective when tailored to the unique needs of their participants." %}
+{% include pullquote.html quote="A Design Sprint is only as good as its fit with the people in the room." %}

-This experience also helped me hone my ability to communicate how the process could streamline our work and deliver impactful results.
-Leveraging my background as a design consultant and founder, I was able to speak the language of my cross-functional colleagues, aligning our efforts and ensuring successful collaboration.
+The other thing this project sharpened was translation.
+My background as a consultant and founder helped me speak the language of product, engineering, and science colleagues, and that shared language is what kept a brand-new team moving in the same direction.

-{% include pullquote.html quote="Cross-functional collaboration is key to the success of large and complex initiatives." %}
+{% include pullquote.html quote="Shared language, not process, is what gets a new team moving in the same direction." %}